GitHub Classroom

 This is not part of the normal process, but is a "fix" until the

-This will cause a conflict so you need to fix it now.
+This will cause a conflict you need to fix now.

 Check this by executing git branch command.